 We've covered the best, now let's review the rest.
 These are all OK to very good coffee scales -- and if one of them ends up being the right one for you, that's great! -- but we believe the average buyer would be better served with one of the options above.

 The Pearl Black is our favorite coffee scale right now.
 It's the best all around scale for a number of reasons, and depite its steep price ($150 MSRP).
-The Lunar is large enough for use as a pourover coffee scale but water-proof and sensitive enough for espresso use.
+The Pearl is large enough for use as a pourover coffee scale while being water-ressistant and sensitive enough for espresso use.
 It's also super quick to turn on, weigh, tare, and turn off, and has Bluetooth so you can utilize advanced features by pairing the scale with your phone and using your phone as a display for the scale.

 The downsides of the Lunar Black (aside from the steep price) as few and far between, but they are: the height of the scale makes it too tall to be places under the portafilter of many espresso machines, the body of the scale is plastic so you need to be careful about putting hot objects on it, and the scale is not waterproof/espresso-proof.